lonsnw/flashcard-calculator/INSTRUCTIONS.md

 * Modify the calculator interface to look and behave like an actual calculator, as shown below.
   * *Interfaces that mirror real world objects are often more intuitive and self-explanatory for users.*
-  * **NOTE:** This will cause the client-side tests to fail!
-If you're feeling extra stretchy, see if you can figure out how to write new tests that verify your new interface.
-(This will be tricky!)
   <img src="./images/stretchGoal_interface.gif" alt="stretch goal calculator interface" width="400px">

 * Allow a user to click on an entry in the calculation history to re-run that calculation.
 This should display the answer on the calculator interface like a normal calculation.